 This statewide program does not apply to a drug or sharp within a jurisdiction that has a local stewardship program ordinance that took effect before April 18, 2018.
 Such a jurisdiction has the option to repeal its ordinance.
 If repealed, the CalRecycle approved statewide program(s) would be required to operate within, and provide services to, that jurisdiction.

-The following table provides a non-exhaustive list of California Jurisdictions with Local Stewardship Program Ordinances that took effect before April 18, 2018:
+The following table provides a non-exhaustive list of California Jurisdictions with Local Stewardship Program Ordinances that took effect before April 18, 2018.
+The list may not include all local jurisdictions and may not reflect whether a local ordinance has been repealed.

 Stewardship Program Ordinances